 We traveled in our Road Trek camper van for the New Brunswick trip.
 It’s a very well-made recreational vehicle, actually made in Canada.
 I’m amazed at what they are able to squeeze into the small interior (a kitchen, a pull-out table, a bed, TV, a bathroom).
 Even more amazing, it almost fits into a regular parking lot space.
 We usually look for a space where we can pull-through, so we don’t have to back out with cars crowding us on both sides.

 Our First Night in the Van

-We camped the first night in a Provincial Park at New River Beach.
+We camped the first night in the New River Beach Provincial Park.
 It was like a state park in the U.S. There was electricity at the campsite, but not water, so it was necessary to walk to the bathhouse for a shower.
 The next morning we went to the beach for a quick look around.
 It was a lovely wide and sandy beach and essentially deserted.